Description of the oo82162A REXX program

-Output is send by UDP to HP82240B, a freeware printer simulator, or other receivers.
+Output is send using UDP to HP82240B, a printer simulator, or other receivers.

 Graphics and bar code are feasible.

-ii) transliteration of RCL [ to RCL M and similar.
+Transliteration of RCL [ to RCL M and similar are optional.

 Note: afore using this program read the QPL public license in

 - Prerequisites, Install and Run it

 - Output formats, on screen, on paper